Karthick-Pandiyan/Fizz-Buzz-Kata/README.md

 Step-3: Once the checkout completes it should open up the project

-Step - 4: Click "Run App" from the toolbar to run the application on the Physical device or Emulator
+Step - 4: Click "Run App" from the toolbar to run the application on the Physical device or Emulator.

+step - 5: Open logcat in Android Studio, and see fizz buzz statements printed after execution.

+# Run Test Cases
+Step-1: Click on "Run" option in toolbar and edit the run configure to point testcases within the application

+Step-2: Please find the file "FizzBuzzTest" and "FizzTestParameterizedTest" under the following path "app/src/test/java/com.kp.fizzbuzzkata"

+Step-3: You can choose to test all the cases by running the whole file or choose any particular test cases by opening it